9 Tips to Reduce Demands for the PDAer in Your Life

 Tip 4: Divide and conquer with shared goals

-When theres a task we have to do and its overwhelming to initiate and do it alone, it can be really helpful to have an ally offer to be our ‘activity partner’ and do a task together, by breaking it into smaller steps.
+When theres a task we have to do and its overwhelming to initiate and do it alone, it can be really helpful to have an ally offer to be our ‘body double’ and do a task together, by breaking it into smaller steps.
 For example, you could say, “It would be really great if you could lay the placemats out, while I serve up dinner.”
 Our strong sense of fairness can appreciate the division of labour and it can feel like you are helping to lessen our load.
 A job shared is a job halved!

 Tip 5: Introduce play and creativity